 - The pool facility can be used for a multitude of leisure and cultural pursuits, benefiting the taxpayers of Ipswich; such as outdoor swimming, diving, canoeing, sub-aqua, wind-surfing, dinghy sailing, triathlon, water polo, model boating, outdoor theatre and arts, as well as providing a safe, secure, supervised social meeting place.

 - East Anglia’s last 50+ metre outdoor pool (165 ft x 60ft complying with all 1938 A.S.A & A.D.A requirements).

 - Originally heated to 70f/21c until the boilers were requisitioned for WW2.
 A restored Broomhill will have sustainable and economical energy heating; and could open 6-9 months pa.

 - Just one of seventeen Grade 2 listed lidos in Great Britain.

 - East Anglia’s last Grade 2 listed lido.

 - East Anglia’s last outdoor diving boards (believed to be the last surviving set of Wicksteed diving boards in the world).

-- Ipswich’s last “modern” style building.
+- Ipswich’s last “modern” style public building.